-In the guide below, we've selected the best monitors with webcam based on our reviewers' experiences, on customer reviews and on each display's stated specs.
-We've been sure to choose some options that have a decent webcam but also a screen with good enough colour coverage and brightness for creative work, since a lot of monitors with webcams are more business-oriented.
-We're still generally limited to FHD screens, but for those who need higher resolution, Dell has released its U3223QZ 4K video conferencing monitor, which we've placed at number two in our list, and there's also the Apple Studio Display.
+Below, we've selected the best monitors with webcam based on our reviewers' experiences, on customer reviews and on the stated specs and features of each display.
+We've chosen a range of options, including some that offer good enough colour coverage and brightness for creative work as well as a good webcam (a lot of the best monitors with webcams tend to be more business-oriented).
+Monitors with webcams are still mostly FHD screens, but for higher resolution, we like Dell's U3223QZ 4K video conferencing monitor, which we've placed at number two in our list.
+There's also the Apple Studio Display.

 The best monitor with webcam available now